LucieCastella2/ADA-Data-Story/index.md

 In the case of this project, rolling mean (7) was performed and the plot shows the orgininal percentage of female speaker, the rolling mean of female speaker percentage and the standard deviation of the rolling mean.
 In this plot we can also see that the standard deviation is increased in the year 2016 and beginning of 2017, this would also explain the major fluctuations during this time in the time series plot.

-- check for stationarity:
+- check for stationarity applying the Dickey Fuller test

 Stationarity is a key part of time series analysis.
 Stationarity means that the manner in which time series data changes is constant.
 A stationary time series will not have any trends or seasonal patterns.
 Here we will use the Dickey Fuller test to check for stationarity in our data.
 This test will generate critical values and a p-value, which will allow us to accept or reject the null hypothesis that there is no stationarity.
 If we reject the null hypothesis, we accept the alternative, which states that there is stationarity.
 As the p-value of the Dickey Fuller test for our data was 0.87, the null hypothesis is not being rejected and says that our time series is non-stationary.

-- linear regression
+- Linear regression

 To calculate the trend of our data, linear regression was conducted.
 The plot shows a clear increase of the percentage of female speakers.